 There’s a classic scene in The Simpsons where 8-year-old Lisa is offered a very large check.

-Monty Burns has made a $120 million from an idea that Lisa gave him and he wishes to give her a ten percent share.
-But the money represents ill-gotten gains from harvesting the sea, so Lisa says no.
+Monty Burns has made a $120 million from an idea that Lisa gave him, and he wants to thank her by giving her a ten percent cut.
+Since the money represents ill-gotten gains from harvesting the sea, Lisa says no.

 Lisa apologizes to her dad for not taking the money.
 Homer replies, “I understand.
 But we really could’ve used that $12,000.”